lblod/db-cleanup-service/README.md

 #### Response

 - `406 Not Acceptable` if no or multiple parameters were passed.
+- `400 Bad Request` if passed parameter is invalid.
 - `200 OK` if the cronjob was successfully disabled.

+### GET /runCronjob

+Manually runs a single cronjo

+#### Parameters

+This GET call accepts only one parameter.

+- `cronjobID`: The call in this case would be `/runCronjob?cronjobID=a53a0b8b-fdaf-41d5-a39b-20ddb3a36e6b`.

+#### Response

+- `406 Not Acceptable` if no or multiple parameters were passed.
+- `400 Bad Request` if passed parameter is invalid.
+- `200 OK` if the cronjob was successfully executed.

 ## Development